Interstate 72 and U.S. 36 at the Mark Twain Bridge to East Hannibal, Illinois. Photo by Jeff Royston (02/05/08)

 The Federal Highway Administration (FHWA) denied the Missouri Department of Transportation request to lengthen I-72 west to U.S. 24 in February 2017.
 FHWA cited rules that Interstates must end at other Interstates, despite I-72 currently ending at U.S. 61.
 When the Mark Twain Bridge opened in September 2000, U.S. 61 was the best end point option available for Interstate 72.
 Since the bridge met Interstate standards, FHWA approved the 1.75 mile extension into Missouri.6

 U.S. 36 is a controlled access expressway west to Cameron.
-This corridor is also a part of Missouri 110 (CKC).
-If the Hannibal Expressway gets built around the west side Hannibal, estimated to cost $38 million per a 2007 study, then FHWA may approve extending Interstate 72.6 The bypass will link with the interchange joining U.S. 36 and U.S. 24 near Rocket Plaza.
+This corridor is also a part of Missouri Route110 (CKC).
+If the Hannibal Expressway gets built around the west side Hannibal, estimated to cost $38 million per a 2007 study, then FHWA may approve extending Interstate 72.6 Not funded for construction, the potential location for the bypass linked with the interchange joining U.S. 36 and U.S. 24 near Rocket Plaza.